apache/kylin/website/_docs/install/configuration.md

 - `kylin.cube.cubeplanner.algorithm-threshold-greedy`: the default value is 8
 - `kylin.cube.cubeplanner.expansion-threshold`: the default value is 15.0
 - `kylin.cube.cubeplanner.recommend-cache-max-size`: the default value is 200
+- `kylin.cube.cubeplanner.query-uncertainty-ratio`: the default value is 0.1
-- `kylin.cube.cubeplanner.mandatory-rollup-threshold`: the default value is 1000
+- `kylin.cube.cubeplanner.bpus-min-benefit-ratio`: the default value is 0.01
 - `kylin.cube.cubeplanner.algorithm-threshold-genetic`: the default value is 23

 > Note: For more information, please refer to [Using Cube Planner](/docs/tutorial/use_cube_planner.html).